-At first, Crello looked quite similar to Canva.
-But on closer inspection, you can see that there are a few differences.
-In this article, we will take a detailed look at the plans, features, and usefulness of Crello.
+At first, Crello may look quite similar to Canva.
+But on closer inspection, we can see that there are a few differences.
+In this article, we will take a detailed look at the features, pricing, and usefulness of Crello.

 Top Features to Consider Crello